AyariAhmed/video-converter/README.md

 # Observability
 ## 1.Metrics
 We implemented the following metrics:
-- metric that allow us to track how many request we are processing
+- A metric that allow us to track how many request we are processing

 -